Ted Kerrn, Bagpiper

 Illinois.
 I've played many events in locations throughout the

-others.
+the midwest as well as internationally.
 I hope this page helps answer any questions you have

 about bagpiping.
 It's not meant to be a fancy page, just informative.